Sadrita404/Card-Reader/README.md

 |Author | Sadrita Neogi|

 ## Overview
-It's a Sd Card Reader So that you don't need to put it in your laptop to check the storage left in it
+It's a Sd Card Reader So that you don't need to put it in your laptop to check the storage left in it.
+It consist of a 3d printed custom case also it is battery powered with a oled screen to see the data of the Sd card

 ## Schematic